urklc/urklc.github.io/_posts/2019-12-26-Using protocols that have associated type requirements as a generic constraint.md

 author: Uğur Kılıç
 ---

-Whenever you go beyond s classical protocol oriented programming practices, and use protocols for a variety of functionality across your code; you face this noted error with Swift.
-Next, you suddenly change most of your implementation or try to work around it by searching solutions online.
+Whenever you go beyond classical protocol oriented programming practices, and use protocols for a variety of functionality across your code; you face this noted error with Swift.
+Next, you suddenly change most of your implementation or try to workaround it by searching solutions online.

-I guess understanding the reasoning begind this error leads to better designs before implementing something.
+I guess understanding the reasoning behind this error leads to better software design before implementation.
 Let's say we have a `Comparable` protocol as:

 ```swift
 protocol Comparable {